Dominate Sit and Go Poker Course: How to Level Up Your SNG Tournament Game

 • How to Improve your long term ROI

-• Poker Professor’s famous $1,000 SNG Poker Challenge
+• Poker Professor’s structured $1,000 SNG Challenge — with a focus on disciplined bankroll management

 During this Course we'll teach you a strategy of how to play Sit n Go poker tournaments and consistently finish in the money with all the tools and information you need